Setup in VS Code with Copilot

 1. Open VS Code with your configured settings

-2. Locate the "axe-mcp-server" entry in your settings.json
+2. Locate the "axe-mcp-server" entry in your mcp.json file

 3. Click the Start button that appears above the server configuration